erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 }
 ```

 You can notice the `image` field, which is a link to an image.
-If we take example [Project Memento](https://project-memento.com/), an NFT and basically allow the owner of the NFT to change the letters he owns.
-You can basically trade "coordinates" on the website, and there is NO NEED of an image for the project itself to work.
+If we take example [Project Memento](https://project-memento.com/), an NFT allowing change tiles you own to the desired letter.
+You basically trade "coordinates" on the website and there is NO NEED of an image for the project itself to work.

 For the NFT [8,9] (that [just got sold for 0.5ETH - about ~$2000!](https://etherscan.io/tx/0x5b9eb844062c9806e4fd5c831d26ad0c76466cc4d62d46610d5f4efbd1035cac)), the [metadata file](https://project-memento.com/metadata/8-9.json) looks like:
 ```json